 I love layer cakes, and to me, this is the perfect cake: alternating layers of moist chocolate cake with cream cheese frosting, then topped with a mountain of berries.
 The cake layers are chocolaty, and the frosting tastes like cheesecake.
 Together, they are made even better paired with slightly tart, fresh berries.

-The chocolate cake recipe is based on this eggless chocolate cake that is so easy and the batter is mixed in one bowl, just like cake mix.
-The cake is made with cocoa powder instead of dark chocolate, so that it has a more pronounced, deep chocolate flavour.
+The chocolate cake recipe is based on this eggless chocolate cake that is so easy and the batter is mixed in one bowl, just like a cake mix.
+The cake is made with cocoa powder instead of dark chocolate so that it has a more pronounced, deep chocolate flavour.

-I baked the cake in three 6-inch cake pans so that it was easier to handle and it bakes faster than one tall cake that you would split in 3 after cooling.
+I baked the cake in three 6-inch cake pans so that it was easier to handle.
+The three layers bake faster separately than one tall cake that you would split in three equal layers after cooling.

 As for the cream cheese frosting (taken from the beautiful book Miette: Recipes from San Francisco's Most Charming Pastry Shop), I cannot stress enough how important it is to start by beating together the butter with the icing sugar first, before adding in the cream cheese after.
 Otherwise, you will end up with a soupy mess.

 This is the secret to making thick cream cheese frosting that's pipeable even though it has less than half the icing sugar of most recipes.
 This cream cheese frosting also tastes great on a poppy seed cardamom cake with cranberries.